department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/research/research-findings.md

 3. **Split reception on the condensed intro page versus the full intro page copy**
 >In comparing a lean version with the full version of the intro, preference was equally split.
 Half of the sample of participants preferred the extra information provided on the full introduction explaining each category (example: what are considered assets) to help them prepare, while the other half preferred to see all of the categories grouped together to easily scan visually.
 >The majority of participants skipped ahead on the intro page and we recommend removing the alert box that hides the intro page content when viewing on mobile, and keeping both action links to minimize frustration or drop off.
+>In our research to date, (2) emerging archetypes are emerging - users that are very thorough filling out forms and reading every aspect in detail, and users that will skip ahead based on previous familiarity with VA.gov forms and feeling confident with the process.